 The final movement opens with a swirling, mildly chaotic passage.
 Several chord interjections appear and the cello supports the two violins.
 The music is very busy and rhythmically incisive passages alternate with freedom.
 The atonal violins are enthralling as they sustain the various moods.
 A solo violin enters for a moment but it is soon back to the quartet and alternate chaos.
 There are two rhythmic chords and then a sustained chord to end the work.

-It is available, paired with the symphony, as Music of Elizabeth Bell on Amazon US.
+The review CD is available, paired with the symphony, as Music of Elizabeth Bell on Amazon US.
 I couldn’t find it anywhere else.
-The symphony is interesting, slightly Mahler-esque.
+The symphony is interesting, slightly Mahler-like.